winhamwr/bap/docs/developer/configuration.rst

 	* Schedule: all but Calendar add/delete

 ``BAP User Administrator``
-	* auth: group all, user add/change, permission all
+	* auth: group all, user add/change